Опубликовано | Published 12.11.2018

 Everyone knows that hybrids between animals of different species are often sterile.
 It often happens that these hybrids do not reach normal parental sizes, remain underdeveloped.
 These developmental disorders, called hybrid dysgenesis, stem from the incompatibility of the genetic systems of two representatives of different species.
 After all, a living organism is an entire system, and during its development, genes must be included in work in a determinate order, and the activity of some of them affects the inclusion or deactivation of others.
 In a hybrid animal, this system is broken, the genes, so to speak, do not fit together.

-About the same often happens when two cats of the same breed are crossed, but belonging to different populations and having no common ancestors.
+About the same often happens when two cats of the same breed are crossed, but belonging to different populations and having no common ancestors are crossed.
 The consequences are usually not as tragic as interspecific hybridization.

-What happens when such cats are crossed, but a violation of the development of the skull and facial skeleton?
+What happens when such cats are crossed is exactly a violation of the development of the skull and facial skeleton?
 An analysis of the pedigree of anomalous animals showed that any displacement of the jaws and the asymmetry of the head structure in Persians, the underdevelopment of the upper jaw in Orientals and Cornish Rex, as a rule, is the result of outbred dysgenesis.

 In breeds with a type of development close to the natural, a single outbreeding does not give so visible consequences.
 But the constant “pumping” of uncontrolled genes with regular unrelated matings leads to imbalance in the genome: animals cease to be balanced, imbalances appear in the structure of the body and head, the angles of bone joints, correlations of the muscular system and ligaments are disturbed.